Gabriele D'Annunzio: Rivalry with Benito Mussolini

 In his essay "Mussolini and The Cult of the Leader", John Whittam wrote:

+Apart from Balbo, none of these contenders possessed charismatic personalities.
+One man did, however, and that was Gabriele D'Annunzio.
 This famous poet, novelist and war hero was a self-proclaimed Superman.
-He was the outstanding interventionist in May 1915 and his dramatic exploits during the war won him national and international acclaim.
-In September 1919 he gathered together his 'legions' and captured the disputed seaport of Fiume.
-He held it for over a year and it was he who popularised the black shirts, the balcony speeches, the promulgation of ambitious charters and the entire choreography of street parades and ceremonies.
+He was the outstanding interventionist in May 1915, and his dramatic exploits during the war won him national and international acclaim.
+In September 1919, he gathered together his 'legions' and captured the disputed seaport of Fiume.
+He held it for over a year, and it was he who popularised the black shirts, the balcony speeches, the promulgation of ambitious charters and the entire choreography of street parades and ceremonies.
 He even planned a march on Rome.
-One historian had rightly described him as the 'First Duce' and Mussolini must have heaved a sigh of relief when he was driven from Fiume in December 1920 and his followers were dispersed.
-But he remained a threat to Mussolini and in 1921 Fascists like Balbo seriously considered turning to him for leadership.
+One historian had rightly described him as the 'First Duce', and Mussolini must have heaved a sigh of relief when he was driven from Fiume in December 1920, and his followers were dispersed.
+But he remained a threat to Mussolini, and in 1921, Fascists like Balbo seriously considered turning to him for leadership.

 In contrast, Mussolini vacillated from left to right at this time.
 Although Mussolini's fascism was heavily influenced by the Charter of Carnaro, the constitution for Fiume written by Alceste De Ambris and D'Annunzio, neither wanted to play an active part in the new movement, both refusing when asked by Fascist supporters to run in the elections of 15 May 1921.
 Before the March on Rome, De Ambris even went so far as to depict the Italian fascist movement as "a filthy pawn in Mister Giolitti's game of chess, and made out of the least dignified section of the bourgeoisie".

-D'Annunzio was seriously injured when he fell out of a window on 13 August 1922; subsequently the planned "meeting for national pacification" with Francesco Saverio Nitti and Mussolini was cancelled.
-The incident was never explained and is considered by some historians an attempt to murder him, motivated by his popularity.
+D'Annunzio was seriously injured when he fell out of a window on 13 August 1922; subsequently, the planned "meeting for national pacification" with Francesco Saverio Nitti and Mussolini was cancelled.
+The incident was never explained and is considered by some historians to be an attempt to murder him, motivated by his popularity.
 Despite D'Annunzio's retreat from active public life after this event, Mussolini still found it necessary to regularly dole out funds to D'Annunzio as a bribe for not re-entering the political arena.
 When asked about this by a close friend, Mussolini purportedly stated: "When you have a rotten tooth you have two possibilities open to you: either you pull the tooth or you fill it with gold.
-With D'Annunzio I have chosen for the latter treatment."
+With D'Annunzio, I have chosen for the latter treatment."

 D'Annunzio kept attempting to intervene in politics almost until his death in 1938.
 He wrote to Mussolini in 1933 to try to convince him not to ally with Adolf Hitler.
 In 1934, he tried to disrupt the relationship between Hitler and Mussolini after their first meeting, even writing a satirical pamphlet about Hitler.
 In September 1937, D'Annunzio met with Mussolini at the Verona train station to try to convince him to leave the Axis powers.